Skip to main content

 Summary

-Each ecological community or ecosystem roll-up was created by aggregating all of the vegetation and wildlife metrics from individual indicators that were pertinent to that ecosystem.
-Each individual metric has its own condition, trend, and confidence level as already determined in the individual indicator assessments.
+Each ecological community or ecosystem roll-up was created by aggregating all pertinent vegetation and wildlife metrics from individual indicators.
+Each metric has its own condition, trend, and confidence level (as determined in the individual indicator assessment).
+Explore each at the links above.